What You Should and Shouldn’t Do Before Working Out

 Eat foods like fruits, cereals, and yogurt.
 Avoid sweet things.

-Remember that many energy drinks can contain a high amount of sugar.
+Remember that many energy drinks can contain a lot of sugar.
 You should read the labels thoroughly.
 This will help you realize if the ingredients in your favorite energy drink help you.
 On the other hand, it will also tell you if they’re hurting you.

 You should eat a balanced diet before exercise.
 If you do, you’ll get all of the vitamins and minerals you need without needing a supplement.

 However, if you decide to use them, it’s best not to use too many.
-Taking too many “products” can cause irregular heartbeats, nausea, and anxiety among other diseases.
+Taking too many supplements may cause irregular heartbeats, nausea, and anxiety, among other conditions.

 You can take supplements to give your body an extra push during exercise.
 But, in the long run, there are more cons than pros for using these supplements.

 If you’re going to use supplemental powders or pills, the best thing to do is to read the tag.
 You should know exactly what you’re taking before you put it in your body.

 This will help you make better decisions.
 You’ll know how it’ll affect your body and possible secondary effects.